Kevin L. Jackson

 Kevin L. Jackson is an American business executive and writer.
 He served in the US Navy for fifteen years, before becoming a senior business executive in the computer industry.
-Jackson is currently the CEO & Founder, GovCloud Network (now GC GlobalNet), a consultancy formed to assist agencies and businesses leverage the parallel and global nature of cloud computing.
-Its mission is "providing education, consulting, and social outreach support to the digital transformation of businesses and professional careers.”
-Jackson is the president of June 19 Museum Inc., based in Washington D.C, and the developer of the app Digital Business.
+Jackson is currently the CEO & Founder, GovCloud Network, a consultancy formed to assist agencies and businesses leverage the parallel and global nature of cloud computing.

 Naval career

 Jackson graduated from the United States Naval Academy in 1979 with a BS Aerospace Engineering.
 He later graduated from the Naval War College with an MA National Security & Strategic Studies degree and an MSEE in Computer Engineering from the Navy Postgraduate School.
 Between 1979 and 1994, Jackson was an officer in the United States Navy, where he specialized in space systems engineering, airborne logistics, and airborne command and control.
 He was an aircraft carrier pilot, and during his time with the Navy he also served at the National Reconnaissance Office, Operational Support Office, which provides global logistical support for the Marine Corps and Navy.
 He also served at the US Navy Space Technology Program.